InteragencyHotshotCrews/InteragencyHotshotCrews.github.io/Interagency_Hotshot_Crews_History.md

 2012-2014 | Alexander Liau
 2014-2018 | Oscar Vargas
 2018-Present | Joseph "JB" Button

-THIS IS THE HISTORY OF THE EARLY YEARS OF THE LITTLE TUJUNGA HOT SHOTS OF THE TUJUNGA RANGER DISTRICT ANGELES NATIONAL FOREST

-BY ROD WRENCH RETIRED DIVISION CHIEF, SAN JACINTO R.D., SAN BERNARDINO N.F.

 Following the devastating flood of 1934 the Flood Control Act of 1936 was enacted by the